AlkanSte/Prompts/tech_review.md

 - Iterative improvement of instructions

 **Commentary:**
-Meta prompting has evolved rapidly, with new tools and techniques emerging that reduce human intervention in crafting effective prompts citeturn0search3.
+Meta prompting has evolved rapidly, with new tools and techniques emerging that reduce human intervention in crafting effective prompts.

 ---